-I am also the editor for the writing team on an upcoming digital strategy card game called Planet Rise.
+In addition I am the editor for the writing team on an upcoming digital strategy card game called Planet Rise.
 It’s the first game of its kind to offer a complete story.
-We are currently editing one of our drafts in preparation for the upcoming AfroComiCon in October.
+We recently edited one of our drafts in preparation for the upcoming AfroComiCon in October.

-I’m also talking about editing because it is hard.
-The goal is to make the work better, but that means painful choices that can create more questions and problems than it seems to solve, at the moment.
-It can show you gaps where you need more work and where you are being redundant.
+Edits are hard.
+Writing about editing is hard.
+The goal is to make the work better, but that means painful choices.
+That can create questions and problems.
+It can show you gaps that need more work and where you are being redundant.
 Both can be demoralizing if you are unprepared, and can still be frustrating even when you think you are ready.

 I have a story on Amazon called This is a Language of Fists.
 It started about 18 years ago with a scene.
 A cold wind moving through a boxing arena in a small setting, and the fighters, and the people there to watch them.
 Later I added a scene about running on a beach.